coderbyheart/coderbyheart.com/content/post/readme-for-apc-students.md

 ```
 For:   <Name of your team member>
 From:  <Your Name>

-For:   Thank you for <description of what they did>
+       Thank you for <description of what they did>
        because it <description of how it helped you>
 ```